RobertTalbert/roberttalbert.github.io/_posts/2017-07-10-plaintext-gtd.md

 [^1]: You could argue that using Dropbox defeats the whole "decouple your data from apps" ethos here and there's some truth to this.
 I suppose I could self-host the data, but (1) most of the apps for todo.txt use Dropbox for syncing, so if you use the apps you need to use Dropbox and (2) call me naive, but I trust Dropbox from having used it for almost a decade.

+[^2]: Except Android apparently.
+If I'm wrong on that, give me your recommendations.